Runners High: What It Is, Why It Happens, and How to Experience It More Often

 In this flow state, time and miles pass by easily.
 And because it feels effortless, injuries are not a concern.
 After running we feel rejuvenated rather than tired, sore and exhausted.

 Many runners have experienced this state from time to time, but most cannot tell you how or why it happened.
-Try the following practices to increase your chances of getting in the flow more often.
+The following practice will increase your chances of getting in the flow more often.

 Runners High